British Entomology: Total production

 In December 1839 Curtis stated in the heading of the final List of Subscribers that; "It is impossible to complete the sets belonging to the Parties ... having only taken a few of the early volumes" indicating that he had ceased production of plates and parts and sold out of essential back copies.
 This list shows a final total output of 216 completed sets including proofs and reprints.
 Curtis's personal copy brings the total to 217.
 The list also shows that 54 partial sets were issued.
 To these figures should be added an unknown quantity of individual parts and plates sold separately.
 Therefore, total production was in excess of 210,000 plates, most of which were coloured.
 A monumental undertaking requiring an average output of over 40 fully finished plates and associated text every working day for 16 years.

 Original costs and prices

-As a footnote to the preface issued with the final part in December 1839, John Curtis wrote: "To enable those who are ignorant of the nature of such undertakings, to form some conception of their risk and magnitude, it may be here stated, that the colouring alone of the Plates has already cost upwards of £3000", equivalent to £350,000 today (2017, Bank of England Sterling Index).
-Those subscribing for all 192 coloured parts were committing to a total purchase price of £43.4s.0d., approximately the average annual income for a family living in London with husband, wife and one child working.
+As a footnote to the preface issued with the final part in December 1839, John Curtis wrote: "To enable those who are ignorant of the nature of such undertakings, to form some conception of their risk and magnitude, it may be here stated, that the colouring alone of the Plates has already cost upwards of £3000", equivalent to £350,000 today (2026, Bank of England Sterling Index).
+Those subscribing for all 192 coloured parts were committing to a total purchase price of £43.4s.0d.
+Each of the 16 chronologically arranged but unbound volumes was available in 1840 at a price of £2.14s.0d..